WeiHsinChen/RecommendationAPI/README.md

 	* Commands in terminal

 		```
-		cd "the position of task in this program"
+		cd "the position of task director"
 		python Demo.py train "number of neuron" "number of iteration step"
 		```

 	* Example commands

 		```
-		cd /Users/frank/Documents/RecommendationAPI/rspy/task
+		cd "the position of task director"
 		python Demo.py train 8 50000
 		```